NachosChipeados/N-EnableFactionIDCards/README.md

 In Frontier Defense, the card is changed to Droz by default, but it can also be changed to Davis via the modsetting menu.

 If you have any other mod that uses one or both of these files, you will have to copy these changes to those files.
-Note: As of `v1.2.0`, its no longer neccesary to do this if using OS Restoration.
+Note: As of `v1.2.0`, its no longer necessary to do this if using OS Restoration.

 ---